-Ten New Class Action Certifications Nationwide
+Ten New Class Action Certifications Nationwide for Federal Minimum Wage

 Forester Haynie has recently certified ten additional class actions for pizza delivery drivers nationwide.
 These lawsuits allege the named pizza franchises used a flawed method to determine reimbursement for drivers’ mileage under the Fair Labor Standards Act, causing their wages to fall below the federal minimum wage.

 With much of Forester Haynie’s work involving class actions, the importance, impact, and implications of class action lawsuits remain at the forefront of our firm’s goals.
-As a result, we are intimately aware of both the benefits and the challenges of class actions, and with the recent developments pertaining to class action lawsuits, it is perhaps more important than ever that our clients- and the community- has a better understanding of the process.
+As a result, we are intimately aware of both the benefits and the challenges of class actions, and with the recent developments pertaining to class action lawsuits, it is perhaps more important than ever that our clients- and the community- have a better understanding of the process.

 What is a class action?